-A smart traveler’s best travel tool can be an experienced and trusted Travel Agent.
+A smart traveler’s best travel tool can often be an experienced and trusted Travel Agent.

-However, before I get going too far, and in full disclosure, not all of our travel has been with the assistance of a Travel Agent.
-In fact, our earliest travels were ones we pieced together and planned on our own.
-In fact, we’ve even traveled without reservations in the past.
+However, in full disclosure, not all of our travel have been with the assistance of a Travel Agent.
+In fact, our earliest travels were ones we planned on our own and on occasion, we even traveled without reservations.
 (GASP!
 I know.
 We were young…but it was sort of fun!)
 Now, in hindsight, some of that travel might’ve been even better with the help of a Travel Agent.

 Consider travel an investment

-Food for thought; when you invest in a home, most people will seek out a real estate agent.
-When you invest in a new car, a lot of people do so with the help of an Automobile Dealership.
-For us, the biggest purchases in life are usually made with the help of careful research and the use of an expert and for us, the purchase of major travel is no different.
-No matter what kind of travel you enjoy, you are spending your hard-earned money and possibly using precious vacation days.
-If you’re like us, you want to know that you got the best return on your investment.
-In my view, a Travel Agent can be a wonderful resource.
+Let me give you some food for thought: most people will seek out a real estate agent when purchasing a home or a dealership when investing in a new car.
+For us, the biggest purchases in life are usually made with careful research and the use of an expert.
+The purchase of major travel is no different when you consider spending a big chunk of your hard-earned money and possibly using precious vacation days.
+If you’re like us, you want to know that you got the best return on your investment and a travel professional can be a wonderful resource.

 A Travel expert can be the best place to turn